homurachan/GisAPR/README.md

 7. (Classification) Drop the best particles and re-generate the particle starfile.
 Goto 4.

-# Steps
+# Detailed workflow

+# 0. Required files for refinement.
+Preparation.
+The FSC file can be obtained by converting the RELION postprocess.star using https://github.com/homurachan/GisSPA/blob/main/star_2_fsc_relion311.py

+Usage: `star_2_fsc_relion311.py postprocess.star output.fsc`

+Your RELION particles should be pre-whitened.
+You can use https://github.com/homurachan/GisAPR/blob/v209/read_star_shift_crop_and_generate_new_star_v5.py to convert your RELION particles into whitened stacks.

+Usage: `read_star_shift_crop_and_generate_new_star_v5.py --star_name particles.star --output_root_name RNDNAME --newboxsize $original_boxsize --batchsize 10000 --dowhitening --doSkipShifting`

+Run `read_star_shift_crop_and_generate_new_star_v5.py -h` for details.
+This program was originally designed for Block-based Reconstruction.
+If you have lots of RAM, you can choose a larger batchsize.

-1. Run `python generate_healpix_order_and_relion_star.py` to generate angle starfiles.
+You also need one starfile that contains the search sampling points.
+You can run `python generate_healpix_order_and_relion_star.py` to generate angle starfiles.

 Example: `python generate_healpix_order_and_relion_star.py --o c1_3deg_rot_removeLzero.star --discardPositiveRot --EQPSangleDegree 3.0 --apix $APIX` , or `python generate_healpix_order_and_relion_star.py -h` for help.

 This will produce a starfile called "c1_3deg_rot_removeLzero.star", which stores the angular sampling points of Euler angle ROT and TILT with stepsize of 3.0 degrees.
+The "--discardPositiveRot" drops the rot-angle > 0 deg.

+## 1. Make sure the mainbody of your PDB fits the particles.

+This package is designed for the template matching results or the single particle datasets.
+Searching globally is painfully slow.
+So in practice, we search only within a given range around the particles' orientation, normally 20 ~ 30 deg.
+Therefore, fitting the PDB to particles should not be a major problem.
+If you really don't have alignments, You can run the search globally for once or sending the data to RELION/cryoSPARC to get a very rough reconstruction, then fit your PDB to the reconstruction.

+### !!Warning!!

+The center of the map must be (nx/2,ny/2,nz/2) in UCSF Chimera.
+You can reset its center by proc3d in EMAN package: `proc3d input.mrc output.mrc origin=0,0,0`.

+## 2. Calibrate the pixel size of your PDB file.

+If your PDB sequences are from homogenerous seq and have not been calibrated or real-space refined, then you need to refine the pixel sizes then put it into the GUI.

+The program you need is test_op_PixelSize_GridSearch.py .
+The detailed parameters are very similar to the Grid Refinement.
+Nevertheless, you need to replace some parameters from Grid Refinement.
+See part 5. for details.

-2. Run `python GUI_v209.py` to show the GUI.
+## 3. Run `python GUI_v209.py` to show the GUI.

 To be continued.